 Assignment 1: Oral participation/engagement (10%).
 For marking criteria, 'Seminar Contribution Guidelines'.

-Seminar participation will be assessed across all classes according to the following criteria:
+Seminar participation will be assessed by the seminar tutor according to the following criteria:

 - Preparation - Evidence shows preparation for the seminar (has prepared notes and/or recalls the readings without the use of the open text).

 - Engagement and Initiative - Quality of engagement is active, respectful and inclusive; participation in discussions; engagement with others; taking own initiative ask questions.
 Attendance is taken into consideration as well, aside from authorised absences.

 - Response and Discussion - Quality of response reflects knowledge, comprehension and application of the readings; Quality of response extends the discussion with peers and reflects analysis, synthesis and evaluation.